UraSlnk/Cplusplus/README.md

-# PayHome javaFX
+# PayHome

-Designed to introduce javaFX.
+Simple calculator making for introduce myself to qt & javafx